-What Is a Bid Writer?
+What Is a Bid Writer & Bid Writing?

 What Does A Bid Writer Do?